 - Slowly working through the early pepper

-- After a half inch of burn, the pepper recedes just enough to detect a coffee note developing
+- After a half inch of burn, the pepper recedes just enough to detect a coffee note developing (I am getting the cinnamon earlier now in the ’22 version)

 - The wrapper is quickly developing oils off the medium char line